-Dr. Chris Dover is the Chaplain and Instructor of Religion at Tennessee Wesleyan College.
+Dr. Chris Dover is an Instructor of Religion at Tennessee Wesleyan University.
 Previously, he served as a pastor in the Holston Conference for 14 years, and the Virginia Conference for 6 years.
 He has also served on the Board of the Wesley Foundation at the University of Tennessee at Chattanooga, and as the Director of the Wesley Foundation at Lincoln Memorial University.

 A 1982 graduate of the University of Tennessee at Chattanooga, Dover earned three postgraduate degrees.
 He received a Master of Divinity from Asbury Theological Seminary, a Doctor of Ministry (D.Min.) from the School of Theology at the University of the South (Sewanee), and a Master of Arts in Christian Education (M.A.C.E.) from Union-PSCE.
 He was a recipient of the 2013 Exemplary Teacher Award by the United Methodist Board of Higher Education and Ministry.

 As chaplain, Dover provides leadership and assistance to the religious groups on campus, leads the weekly chapel/communion service, and offers pastoral care, spiritual direction, service opportunities and vocational exploration for the Tennessee Wesleyan community.
 In addition to offering a pastoral presence to the campus, Dr. Dover assists with the Center for Christian Education and Outreach, teaches several classes each semester, and is the Church Relations representative for the college.